ivenadu/memoflash-app/README.md

 - view all the cards in my deck
 - test myself with the flashcards (be quizzed, see answers to incorrect questions and total score)
 - remove flashcards from active deck
+- automatically save flashcards to deck before quitting
+- retrieve the saved data when I re-enter the program

 Additional Features: (possibly added at a later date)
 - create decks to organize flashcards